oturing/aggregation-by-example/hadoop/README.rst

 This version uses a generator expression to convert the ``sys.stdin`` iterable into a generator that yields each line split as a ``[key, value]`` list.
-Generator expressions are lazy: they produce a generator which yield the processed items on demand.
+Generator expressions are lazy: they produce a generator which yields the processed items on demand.

 Also, instead of using a custom function to extract the key from the pair, here we use the ``itemgetter`` higher-order function which just produces